cjacker/opensource-toolchain-bouffalo-lab/README.md

 # Compiler

 Not like usual RISC-V based MCU (such as CH32V / GD32V, etc), The toolchain setup for BL chips from Bouffalo Lab is a little bit complex.
+Different cores may requires different toolchain, and different sdk (bl_mcu_sdk and bl_iot_sdk) requires different toolchain...

+## For bl_mcu_sdk

-For BL60x/70x, it's as simple as usual RISC-V based MCU, just require a 32bit 'riscv-none-embed' toolchain.
+For BL60x/70x, it's 32bit RISC-V MCU, as usual RISC-V based MCU, it require a 32bit RISC-V toolchain.

-**For BL616**, bl_mcu_sdk set `-mcpu` to `e907`, it can not supported by general `riscv-none-embed` toolchain, you had to use T-Head RISC-V toolchain.
+**For BL616**, bl_mcu_sdk set `-mtune` to `e907`, it can not supported by general RISC-V toolchain, you had to use T-Head RISC-V toolchain.

 **For BL808**, since it has 3 cores include a RV64GCV 480MHz core based on T-Head C906.
 It's 64bit general purpose CPU and have MMU, that means, it can run as baremetal and also able to run ordinary RISC-V Linux OS.
 Thus, For BL808, it need setup 3 toolchains: